mohammadbaghershahmir/Automations_Project_Pileh/content_automation_project/README.md

 - API layer is separated from business logic
 - Supports both async and sync operations
 - PDF files are uploaded directly to Gemini API
-- Maximum 20 pages per PDF file
+- No page limit for PDF files